Jeep® Badge of Honor

 Ideation and Iteration

-Knowing the answers to these and more questions allowed me to successfully approach the redesign of each component with the user at the center.
+Knowing the answers to these and more questions allowed me to successfully approach the redesign of each component with empathy.
 Each exploration process gave a start to multiple versions and iterations that were discussed with the team and selected for the final implementation.
-For each component, my goal was to create several ways to present the information and create a new pattern that can be scaled later, whenever needed.
+For each component, my goal was to create at least several ways to present the information and create a new pattern that can be scaled later whenever needed.
+Each ideation session was validated by the team review and feedback.

 Keeping It Simple